commaai/miniray/README.md

 # miniray
 Miniray is a library for distributed compute across a datacenter.
 Miniray is designed to dispatch tasks of arbitrary python code through redis.
 Miniray uses python's concurrent.futures API.
-This repo will not work out of the box yet, but is a good starting point or reference for someone with similar needs small to medium sized datacenter.

 ### example
 ```